3nshimiye/Fix_My_Code_Challenge/0x00-challenge/README.md

 # Fix-my-code-0

-An other project, where we are being asked to jump into an existing code base and fix it!
+Fix my code is a new type of project, where we’ll jump into an existing code base and fix it!